 |Further details indoors|

 Leather sofa and chair, hardwood floors, modern glass and stainless steel coffee and dining table.
 Views onto St.Edwards School playing fields.
 Tennis courts 2 minute walk, public swimming pool just 15 minutes walk.
 Fitness centre opposite.
 Underfloor heating.
 Excellent location.
 Parking.
 Cafes, shops, supermarkets and restaurants nearby.
+Weekly housekeeping with change of bedding and towels.
+WiFi and digital TV.

 |Further details outdoors|